 FYI when I’m not hiking I’m reading; if it’s a great book or story about backcountry hiking or historical background I will sing it’s praises in my blog.
 Possibly, even base the blog around the book, if it features backpacking.

-When I sat down and read the book I was a little heartbroken by what had happened to Gswedva (Big Jim) and Burro’s garden land under the rim and how they were forced off of it to make way for progress.
-Thinking back to my time in Indian Garden, I could image their heartbreak at having to leave a place they had called home for generations.
+When I sat down and read the book, I was a little heartbroken by what had happened to Gswedva (Big Jim) and Burro’s garden land under the rim and how they were forced off of it to make way for progress.
+It was called Ha’a Gyoh until it was renamed Indian Garden during the early of days of Grand Canyon National Park.
+Thinking back to my time in Havasupai Gardens, I could image their heartbreak at having to leave a place they had called home for generations.
 The sad thing was this didn’t happen all that long ago in the grand scheme of things, Burro was forced to leave in 1928.

 Many of the other Havasupai would lose their homes on the rim and be regulated to roughly a 500 acre reservation at the bottom of the of an offshoot canyon, along Havasu Creek.
 Their restriction to the bottom of the canyon occurred in 1882, thirty-seven years before the Grand Canyon became a National Park, and it would take nearly fifty years to move all of the Havasupai from their Rim lands down to the small tract that was only suitable for farming.
 The Havasupai would augment their harvest with hunting and gathering on the rim in the winter.
 However, that was no longer allowed and could result in imprisonment if they were found to be supplementing their food storage.